ivanbalic/bit-people/README.md

 possibility to switch users view between LIST and GRID using view change button in the header.

-#Each list and grid item displays:
+Each list and grid item displays:

--Avatar in circle
+- Avatar in circle
--Full name
+- Full name
--Email icon and hidden email address
+- Email icon and hidden email address
--Birth date in DD.MM.YYYY format
+- Birth date in DD.MM.YYYY format

 When App is closed it saves previous state, users that are displayed last, view mode (GRID/LIST), and when it opens again the same state is